gregorkovac/Algorithms/Maximum Flow/README.md

 ```
 node_1 node_2 capacity
 ```
-The values above should all be numbers.
+The values above should all be numbers and `node_1` and `node_2` should be between `0` and `n-1`.
 The program will then run the algorithm and output the augmented edges at each step.
+The maximum flow will be printed in the last line.